 Thomas Jefferson is one of two Teaneck middle schools housing grades 5 through 8.
-The middle schools in Teaneck are geared to a population in transition from childhood to adolescence.
-Core subjects are: Language Arts, Social Studies, Mathematics, and Science.
+The middle schools in Teaneck are geared toward a population transitioning from childhood to adolescence.
+Core subjects are Language Arts, Social Studies, Mathematics, Science, World Language, and Physical Education & Comprehension Health.
 Technology is infused in all areas of instruction.